 On the other hand, 33% of B2B marketers are unsure where their leads are coming from.
 However, some of these could very well still be from LinkedIn.

-25. There are 30 million companies with LinkedIn profiles.
+25. There are over 30 million companies with LinkedIn profiles.

 26. 38% of B2B marketers believe that LinkedIn generates income for them.